Why ask about pain?

 - Asking about pain at every assessment allows evaluation of previous pain management and identification of any new and/or evolving pain.

 What to ask about pain?

-- Always ask the child/young person about their pain directly; Proxies such as a parent or caregiver can be helpful but a proxy report only is of limited value.
+- Pain is subjective.
+Always ask the child/young person directly about their pain when possible; proxies such as parent or caregiver can provide useful additional information but ideally are not the primary source.

 - Ask the child a few unrelated questions to pain to gauge their developmental level; think about whether they have the skills to be able to reliably rate pain easily or whether they might need to be asked more questions to verify their answer.

 - Encourage the child to talk about pain and put them at ease about the consequences of sharing pain experiences.
 Children can be scared to report pain if they feel it is going to lead to more painful procedures.
 A suggestion; “This will help me understand your condition better, so I can work out what is needed to help you”.